AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 **mktoName** : String.
 This is the display name that will be shown in Email Editor 2.0.
 Best practice is to use a descriptive name.

 Default Value
-The content within the HTML element (if provided) with class="mktoText" will be used as the default value for the Rich Text element.&nbsp;
+The content within the HTML element (if provided) with class="mktoText" will be used as the default value for the Rich Text element.

 Example:
 `<pre data-theme="Confluence"><div class="mktoText" id="exampleText" mktoName="Main Body Text"> Optionally add default text for the editable text area. </div></pre>`